splanck/vc/docs/vcdoc.md

 unexpectedly.
 Reads and writes to a `volatile` object are always emitted and are not subject to certain optimizations.

+The `restrict` qualifier may follow a `*` in pointer declarations.
+It promises that the pointer is the sole reference to its pointed-to object for the lifetime of the pointer.
+This lets the optimizer assume no aliasing between `restrict` qualified pointers.

 Struct and union objects are declared using the `struct` and `union` keywords.
 Members are accessed with `.` for objects or `->` when using pointers: